Enabling, Disabling and Resetting MFA for Company Users

 - Open the Managed Companies tab and navigate to Local Users.

 - To narrow down the list of users, you can apply the following filters:

-- Company — name of a company to which user belongs.
+- Company — search the list of users by company to which the user belongs.

-- Role — user role (Company Owner, Company Administrator, Location Administrator, Location User, Subtenant, Company Invoice Auditor, Service Provider Global Administrator).
+- Role — limit the list of users by role (Company Owner, Company Administrator, Location Administrator, Location User, Subtenant, Company Invoice Auditor, Service Provider Global Administrator).

 - Select users in the list.

 - At the top of the list, click MFA.